amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 Create the pgpool_node_id file with the node id (ex 0) below on Every Node:

 Write the following inside shell.
-The node id starts from 0 for Node 1, 1 for Node 2, and so on.
-After creating the node id file empty or with a wrong value but the hostnames and the IP addresses and the dns resolution results are correct (at least pgpool 4.5.2 and later), the node id will be correctly written in the pgpool_node_id file correctly.
-The user postgres must have write permission to this file though:
+The node id starts from 0 for Node 1, 1 for Node 2, and so on:

 ```shell
 sudo -u postgres cat > /etc/pgpool2/pgpool_node_id << EOT